 Our Consolidation Loan could help you combine these debts into one monthly repayment at a fixed rate, making it less stressful to manage.
 You could even save money if your existing interest rates are higher than our Consolidation Loan rate.

-At first glance banks and credit unions seem quite similar, but look a little closer and you’ll find the two financial institutions are very different.
+At first glance banks and credit unions seem quite similar, but look a little closer and you’ll find the two types of financial institution are very different.

 One of the key differences is who benefits from the profits.
-Banks use their profits to pay out to their investors, but at Glasgow Credit Union, when we’re successful, we share this success with our members in the form of an annual dividend paid on savings.
+Banks use their profits to pay out to their investors, but at Glasgow Credit Union, when we’re successful, we share this success with our members.

 We also invest back into the business to allow us to continuously improve products and services, and because we’re a social enterprise we believe in investing in our community.
 We do this by providing financial education, and by supporting local charities and good causes.